| Jan 10, 2024

 Throughout this time, some affected communities have been doubly impacted by overlapping disasters (including the tragic floods in the summer of 2023 across Western Kentucky).
 This has meant that our partners have had to work overtime to respond to their communities’ new needs—making your contributions even more invaluable.

 Our team wanted to share a reflection from Crystal, Director of Mayfield Minority Enrichment Center, about the impact of your gift:

 “With the holidays approaching, I couldn’t have thought of a better gift than to be able to receive more funding to be able to contribute to our community’s recovery.
 We are so sincerely grateful for this gift and for trusting us.
 Our nonprofit has grown over the past few years, and it has been in part to partnerships like we have with you all.”

-Here is a short description of some of the critical work you’ve supported through your generosity and a reflection on our time in Kentucky:
+Here is a description of some of the critical work you’ve supported in the latest round of grants to local responders, including Crystal’s team:

 Kyra + the GlobalGiving Team

 Nonprofit Partners Receiving Grants:

 Photo: Food Bank of Northeast Arkansas